davidfrantz/force/docs/source/howto/udf.rst

 parallelization,
 and whatnot...

-Now, we developed one possible solution and aimed at combining the best of both worlds:
+Now, we developed one possible solution and aimed at combining the best of both worlds.
 We use

 1) FORCE as “backend” to handle all the boring but necessary stuff that a regular user wants no part of, and